JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-12-11-Pdam-Heron-Fst.md

 Submitted batch job 50546988.
 See [ANGSD manual](https://www.popgen.dk/angsd/index.php/ANGSD#Overview) and [github](https://github.com/ANGSD/angsd) for more info about the program.
 ANGSD will be used downstream to determine SAF and Fst.

-Look at the `pop_all_depth.depthGlobal` in R. This shows total read depth across samples
+Look at the `pop_all_depth.depthGlobal` in R. This shows total read depth across samples per genomic site.

 ```{r}
 getwd()